willcl-ark/lnd_grpc/lnd_grpc/protos/generate_python_protos.md

    `https://raw.githubusercontent.com/lightningnetwork/lnd/v{lnd_version}/lnrpc/rpc.proto`

    Alternatively you can use the included 'download_proto_file.py' script.
-Make sure your current working directory is inside .../lnd_grpc/ and then run using:
+Make sure your current working directory is inside this directory .../lnd_grpc/protos/ and then run using:

-   `python download_proto_file.py`
+   `python download_proto_files.py`

    Please read the notes at the top of the script before running.